pbertera/ocp-entitlement-management/README.md

 - `clusterUUID`: (string) the OpenShift cluster UUID (default: empty).
 If not defined the operator will gather the UUID from the API (here the reason for the `ClusterRole`)
 - `displayName`: (string) the cluster display name to show on [https://cloud.redhat.com/openshift/](https://cloud.redhat.com/openshift/) (default: empty)
 - `archived`: (string) if the cluster is archived.
 Valid values: `yes`, `no`
+- `maxReconcileExecutions` (numeric string) maximum number of reconcile executions without a changing the `Entitlement` resource, when reached the pod will exit with an error.
 - `debug`: (string) if value is `yes` debug is activated on the `entitlement-manager` pod

 ## Deployment in a static pod